me701/homework_static_viz/README.md

 If you download that file today, the most recent date will be today or yesterday (depending on the time of day).
 In class, my data stopped with 10/29/2020 numbers.
-For the number of KS positive cases as a function of days following the emergence of COVID-19 in the United States:
+I developed this model of the number of KS positive cases as a function of time:

 ```
 def positive_estimated(t):